Janice Melanson, ACORN Executive Director

 Steph joined ACORN in February of 2013.
 Since then she’s been working as part of The Bauta Family Initiative on Canadian Seed Security to support farmers and seed savers, increase ACORN’s knowledge of and involvement with seed networks, and strengthen Atlantic Canada’s wonderful, and blossoming seed movement.
 Steph’s work includes designing and supporting research, training, and networking projects and events for growers, as well as working within the emerging seed library movement.
 From ACORN’s renowned annual conference to the Bauta Initiative’s many field-based projects, Steph’s role is central to ensuring that Atlantic Canada’s seed community is visible in this work, supported by the program, and able to contribute to a national seed movement that is everyday finding itself stronger and more capable.

 Steph has an academic background in International Development Studies, with a focus on food issues and a minor in Political Science, from Saint Mary’s University in Halifax, Nova Scotia.
 In the execution of her work for ACORN, Steph draws upon nearly a decade of experience working in social and environmental justice movements, including years of exploration (volunteering and studying) to better understand and improve food sovereignty at the community level, both in Canada and internationally.
 With a particular background in community development, permaculture, and communications, Steph endeavours to bring a systems approach to this work, engaging with folks in a collaborative and empowering way.
-Since moving to Sackville, Steph has cultivated a love of all things flat and marshy, and uses her spare time to re-discover the natural gems of her native province.

 Tara Scott, ACORN Organic Transition Coordinator